DeSoto Times Volume 78 Number 41 October 25, 1973 Page 6

 The Hernando Chess Club meets every Tuesday night at the Hernando Public Library.
 The meetings start at 7:00 pm and everyone is welcome."

-The Knights of Desoto Chess Club
+The Knights of DeSoto Chess Club (This Club no longer exist)

 "You're invited to come and play!
 The Knights of DeSoto Chess Club meets every Thursday from 4:00 --6:30 pm at McAlister's Deli, 975 East Goodman Rd. at Swinnea Rd., Southaven, Mississippi.
 Our club is open and free to all ages and players of all levels.